Sem-Chehovich/rslang/my-app/README.md

-# Features of the technical implementation of the project
+# Features of the technical implementation

 `React`